The Oscars Adopt Impossible Standards

 The Oscars recently announced that certain inclusivity and diversity standards must be met if a film wishes to compete for the “best picture” nomination.
 The Los Angeles Times reported on the development, commenting that, “To be eligible for best picture, a film must meet at least two standards across four categories: ‘Onscreen Representation, Themes and Narratives,’ ‘Creative Leadership and Project Team,’ ‘Industry Access and Opportunities’ and ‘Audience Development.’”
 Within each category, underrepresented members of society, such as women of color, LGBT folks, or other minorities, must be duly given a voice for the film to be considered for nomination.

 Hollywood has long been heavily influenced by left-leaning and progressive ideologies, especially regarding sexuality, and, given the turmoil in the past few months, this honestly does not come as much of a surprise.
 At first glance, this initiative seems quite good and progressive, a step in the right direction for more equal representation in the entertainment industry.
 Undoubtedly much talent has been historically overlooked in Hollywood because of a person’s sex or skin color.
 That kind of discrimination needs to end.
 But is there something about this development to question as well?
 While it’s one thing to welcome all kinds of different people to participate in moviemaking, it’s another to make this the ruling standard for the Best Picture Nomination.
 I assume that just about everyone has seen an Oscar-worthy film that fails to live up to these specific standards.
 For me, Peter Jackson’s The Lord of the Rings, even though it doens't meet these new inclusivity standards, remains an excellent artistic achievement because it is based on a wonderful story that all people can enjoy and learn from.
 In addition, many movies are historically based on particular people and events, and simply can’t align with these inclusivity standards while still preserving the integrity of the film.
 Filmmakers will undoubtedly feel coerced to put material in their films which may simply distract from the central story, plot, or actual character development.
-And if it is required to represent the LGBT agenda in these films, progressives will only increase their ideological grip on Hollywood entertainment, which is one of the most influential parts of our culture.
-There’s obviously no restraints that exist now against putting this kind of material in movies.
+There’s obviously no restraints that exist now against putting all kinds of material in movies.
 In fact, it’s already incredibly popular to do so.
 So why is it necessary to mix the standards at all?
 That's a recipe for conformity, not diversity.

 There are several good movies that do justice to real issues involving minorities and the disenfranchised without pushing a certain agenda on the audience.
 The film Dallas Buyers Club, starring Matthew McConaughey, illustrates the 1980s AIDS crisis and the conflicted individuals who were affected.
 This film shows the tender humanity of the people seeking medication and help.
 But the movie wasn’t trying to meet inclusivity standards–it was merely trying to tell the story faithfully.
 I left the movie feeling more compassionate for the people who suffered in the crisis, but did not feel like I was being forced to adopt a progressive view of sexuality.
 This is what all good art is meant to do: inspire empathy for the characters in the story and compel one to appreciate the work on its own terms.
 The first prohibition in all forms of art is moralization or seeking to manipulate the audience so they may adopt a certain point of view.
 It then ceases to be art and becomes propaganda.